 Irritable Bowel Syndrome is affecting more of the population in the last decade in Canada and the US than ever before.
 Gas, bloating, constipation and diarrhea are lumped under the IBS label when other disorders such as parasites, Crohn’s disease, ulcerative colitis and H.pylori have been ruled out.
 Advice is often given to take probiotics and follow a low FODMAP diet but many people still don’t feel better.
 Uncovering the underlying reason or cause of IBS is a skill that Naturopathic doctors are very talented at.
 Most of the time, IBS is attributed to an imbalance or overgrowth of various bacteria and yeast strains in both the small and large intestine.
 Conditions such as small intestine bacterial overgrowth (SIBO) and candida (yeast overgrowth) can be identified with specialized testing and treated, resulting in normal digestion once again.

-Having Digestive Problems?
+Having Digestive Issues?
 Visit a IBS Naturopath in Vancouver

 Naturopathic doctors are experts in gut health.
 While diet is a big part of healthy digestion, if the natural balance of microorganisms known as the flora contains abnormally high or low amounts of particular bacteria or yeast, IBS will not be resolved with a good diet.
 SIBO can be tested using an analysis of gases from breath samples and results are used to develop an individualized treatment plan.
 Herbs, supplements, dietary changes and sometimes pharmaceuticals are used in sequence to re-balance flora.
 Yeast overgrowth can be tested by blood and by stool culture.
 Candida is the result of multiple antibiotic use, food sensitivities, high sugar diets and sometimes unknown factors.
 Antifungals both prescriptive and herbal are very effective to reduce and eliminate yeast colonies once identified.